Transparent Language

 As such I think you are better off looking elsewhere for your language learning needs.

-Plans and prices
+Plans and Prices

-This is absolutely great as you can then decide for yourself whether it suits your language learning needs without parting ways with any of your cash or giving away your credit card information.
+This is great as you can then decide for yourself whether it suits your language learning needs without parting ways with any of your cash or giving away your credit card information.

 If you do decide that you like it, then it costs $24.95 if you pay month-by-month and $149.95 if you sign up for a whole year.
 This, however, is for just one language but it does include the grammar lessons, core Essentials units, vocabulary lists and alphabet lessons that accompany it.